MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-openai.md

 ## Deploy an Azure OpenAI model from your project

-Alternatively, you can initiate deployment by starting from your project in AI Foundry portal.
+Alternatively, you can initiate deployment by starting from your project in Azure AI Foundry portal.

-1. Go to your project in AI Foundry portal.
+1. Go to your project in Azure AI Foundry portal.
 1. From the left sidebar of your project, go to **My assets** > **Models + endpoints**.
 1. Select **+ Deploy model** > **Deploy base model**.
 1. In the **Collections** filter, select **Azure OpenAI**.